stephanmg/vr-grids/README.md

 ### Prerequisites
 Follow installation instructions for *ug4* from [here](https://github.com/ug4/ughub) with the plugin *neuro_collection* installed and enabled.
+For Windows installations a working WSL or Cygwin environment is required to run the VR pipeline script (Sh/Bash).

 ### Usage
 Using the provided `pipeline_vr.sh` script (Bash/Sh compatible script) one can input an SWC file from the *NeuroMorpho* database and call it by: